 Collaborative Agreement: The written agreement that forms the basis of the educational collaborative.

-Collaborative Board of Directors: The board comprised of the representatives appointed by the member and by the Commissioner to manage the educational collaborative.
+Collaborative Board of Directors: The board comprised of the representatives appointed by the member districts and by the Commissioner to manage the educational collaborative.

 Commissioner: The Commissioner of the Department of Elementary and Secondary Education.